 ArcGIS Earth supports intuitive navigation with 3DConnexion Space Mouse devices.
 While navigating in the 3D scene, you can simultaneously pan, tilt, zoom, and rotate, or fly through objects.
 Navigation experiences may slightly vary depending on the 3D navigation device being used.

 Note:3D mouse devices are not available for ArcGIS Earth on Microsoft Store because DirectInput is not available for Windows Store apps.

 Navigate with keyboard shortcuts

-The following list describes the keys that can be used to execute navigation operations:
+The following list describes the keys that can be used to run navigation operations:

 - + and - keys—Zoom in and out.